liang-bo96/LiveNeuron/docs/user_guide.rst

 **When to use:**

 * Wide screens or presentations
-* 3+ views
-* When spatial patterns are the focus
+* When spatial layout (left-to-right comparison) is the focus

 **Characteristics:**

-* Butterfly plot positioned on left
+* Detailed activity time course on the left
-* Brain views arranged horizontally to the right
+* Brain projections arranged to the right
-* Better space utilization for multiple views

 .. code-block:: python